 Being an education tech company, it’s only right and proper that Chegg would have been helping workers pay back their student debt before the pandemic forced the issue.
 In 2019, Chegg implemented Equity For Education, a program designed to help employees pay their loans while encouraging other companies to do the same.
 The program has already eliminated $1 million in student debt for Chegg employees.

 Check Out: 8 Best Student Loan Repayment Plans

 Fidelity offers its employees the Step Ahead Student Loan Assistance program to help decrease student debt.
 Step Ahead pays $2,000 per year directly to the companies through which employees have student loans.
-The program tops off at $10,000.

 Workforce solutions provider Kronos offers student loan repayment assistance up to $500 a year to help “Kronites” pay off their student loan debt faster.
 The company also offers continued learning tuition reimbursement for approved educational courses.